 This unit is designed to enhance and develop the understanding and skills gained in Semester I. The teaching and learning examines the artistic tendencies in the period and the debates that informed and developed around key practices (with an emphasis on site-specificity, new media and participation).
 The teaching and learning aims to deepen the students' understanding of practices and tendencies that have emerged outside the more traditional centres of contemporary art production.
-Students continue to hone their vocational skills as they work on assignments that mirror professional tasks in the art world.
+Students continue to hone their vocational skills as they work on assignments that mirror professional tasks in the art world and meet with art world professionals.